Russia and China seal economic pacts despite Western disapproval - ExBulletin

 Energy shipments from Russia to China are expected to increase by 40% this year, and the two countries are discussing supplying technological equipment to Russia, the Interfax news agency reported.

-Xi visited Russia in March and spoke with “dear friend” President Vladimir Putin, after engaging in a “limitless” partnership just before Russia’s 2022 attack on Ukraine, what Moscow calls a “special military operation”.
+Xi visited Russia in March and spoke with his dear friend President Vladimir Putin, after engaging in a no-holds-barred partnership ahead of Russia’s 2022 attack on Ukraine, which Moscow calls a special military operation.

 Beijing has rejected Western attempts to link its partnership with Moscow to Ukraine, insisting that their relationship does not violate international norms, that China has the right to collaborate with whomever it chooses and that their cooperation is not aimed at any third country.